 7. Statue of Liberty & Liberty Island

 The Statue of Liberty is by far one of the most visited tourist attractions in New York City.
 The statue was gifted to the United States by France in 1886 as a symbol of freedom and democracy and she looms over the city like a guardian, beckoning visitors to cross the water on the ferry to see it up close on Liberty Island.

 Ellis Island, not far from the Statue of Liberty, and reached by the same ferry, was a gateway to over 12 million immigrants to the United States between 1892 and 1954.
-Today, Ellis Island houses a museum of immigration and you can sometimes find the names of your ancestors who immigrated through Ellis Island on a commemorative plaque.
+Today, Ellis Island houses the Museum of Immigration where you can learn all about immigration to the United States through Ellis Island.
+Outside the museum, you might be able to find the names of your ancestors who immigrated through Ellis Island on a commemorative plaque.

 Address: One Seaport Plaza, 19 Fulton Street, New York, NY 10038

 Once a busy trading port for the city, the South Street Seaport has been renovated and restored to preserve the historical significance of the area and bring it back to life.
 It’s a great place for beautiful views of the Brooklyn Bridge.

 At the seaport, there are quite a few restaurant and shopping choices.
 There are outdoor exhibits, events in the summer, a farmer’s market stall, and bike tours.

 Address: 1000 5th Ave, New York, NY 10028